adsepuri35/bLOCK/README.md

 <img src="myapp\lib\images\bLOCK_logo.png">

-bLOCk is a cross-platform Web3 application that allows professional engineers/scientists to upload scans of their engineering/laboratory notebooks (or other intellectual property) to guard against scientific misconduct and assist with intellectual property defense and patenting.
+bLOCK is a cross-platform Web3 application that allows professional engineers/scientists to upload scans of their engineering/laboratory notebooks (or other intellectual property) to guard against scientific misconduct and assist with intellectual property defense and patenting.

+The majority of the app was developed using Flutter & Dart and is available for use on AndroidOS, iOS, macOS, and Windows.
+User sign in & registration uses Google Firebase with 2-factor Google Authentication.
+The IPFS (InterPlanetary File System) API was used to store, retrieve, and share files through a secure blockchain.

 ## User Interface